elatov/elatov.github.io/_posts/2013-01-22-rhcsa-and-rhce-chapter-3-disks-and-partitioning.md

 >
 > **A.1.1.
 It is Not What You Write, it is How You Write It**
 >
 > Experienced computer users probably got this one on the first try.
 We need to format the drive.
-Formatting (usually known as &#8220;making a file system&#8221;) writes information to the drive, creating order out of the empty space in an unformatted drive.
+Formatting (usually known as "making a file system") writes information to the drive, creating order out of the empty space in an unformatted drive.
 >
 > <a href="http://virtuallyhyper.com/2013/01/rhcsa-and-rhce-chapter-3-disks-and-partitioning/disk_drive_with_data/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2013/01/rhcsa-and-rhce-chapter-3-disks-and-partitioning/disk_drive_with_data/']);" rel="attachment wp-att-5772"><img class="alignnone size-full wp-image-5772" alt="disk drive with data RHCSA and RHCE Chapter 3 Disks and Partitioning" src="http://virtuallyhyper.com/wp-content/uploads/2012/12/disk_drive_with_data.png" width="299" height="126" title="RHCSA and RHCE Chapter 3 Disks and Partitioning" /></a>
 >
 > As Figure A.2, “Disk Drive with a File System”, implies, the order imposed by a file system involves some trade-offs:
 >
-> 1. A small percentage of the drive&#8217;s available space is used to store file system-related data and can be considered as overhead.
+> 1. A small percentage of the drive's available space is used to store file system-related data and can be considered as overhead.
 > 2. A file system splits the remaining space into small, consistently-sized segments.
 For Linux, these segments are known as blocks.
 >
 > Given that file systems make things like directories and files possible, these trade-offs are usually seen as a small price to pay.